 Free, registration required

-We recommend using a laptop or desktop computer and downloading the latest version of Zoom to enjoy this program.
+This program will be livestreamed on YouTube and you will receive the event link when you register.
+We recommend using a laptop or desktop computer to enjoy this program.

 If you have any questions about virtual programming, please reach out to firstname.lastname@example.org.